aszilagyi/tabnetviz/docs/userguide.md

 `/outputfiles/drawing` keyword (if omitted then the output will go to `out.svg`).
 If only a drawing is to be generated, the `drawing` keyword can be omitted and the short form can be used, such as `outputfiles: network.svg`.
+The drawing output file name can be overridden on the command line using the `-o` option.

 Other files can optionally be generated with the following keywords under `/outputfiles`:

 * **dot**: A **.dot** file containing the layout.
 The dot file can be